cspiders/Java-theory/README.md

 ## Naming conventions to Write Class
 ### 1. Class name should be Noun.
-### 2. Class name should start with capital letter
+### 2. Class name should start with capital letter and follow camel-case
 ### 3. Use whole words and must avoid acronyms and abbreviations.
 <br />